NoodlesOfWrath/unwrap_or_ai/README.md

 <div align="center">

-*Made with 🦀 Rust, 🤖 AI, and questionable life decisions*
+*Made with Rust, AI, and revolutionary engineering*

-**Disclaimer:** The creators of unwrap_or_ai are not responsible for any production incidents, existential crises, AI uprising, or spontaneous combustion that may result from using this library.
-Always have a good backup strategy and maybe keep your resume updated!

-*This library may cause side effects including: over-confidence in error handling, dependency on artificial intelligence for basic programming tasks, and an irresistible urge to add AI to everything.
-Consult your senior engineer before use.*
+**Disclaimer:** The creators of unwrap_or_ai have engineered a robust, innovative solution for modern error handling challenges.
+This library represents a breakthrough in intelligent system recovery.
+Always implement appropriate testing and monitoring in production environments for optimal results!

 </div>

 <div align="center">
-  <h3>🎯 Remember: If it's not broken, you're not innovating hard enough! 🎯</h3>
+  <h3>The future of error handling starts today!</h3>
 </div>